University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/ancient_DNA_pop_genomics/prac_part1.md

 ```

 #### VCF meta-information and header lines
-:computer: Have a look at the VCF file using `zless`.
+:computer: Have a look at the compressed VCF file using `zless`.

 :blue_book: Meta-information lines start with `##` and contain various metadata.
 The header line starts with `#` and is tab separated.
 It contains 9 columns of information about the variant calls, and then one column per sample name: